Handbook Purpose

 FAQ: What is the difference between National Registry certification and state licensure?

 Having National Registry certification means you have met a set of standards and that you have the knowledge and skills required for an EMT position.
-A license is the legal right to practice as an EMS professional within a set scope of practice and is granted by a state or other legally recognized authority.
+A license is the legal right to practice as an EMS Clinicians within a set scope of practice and is granted by a state or other legally recognized authority.

 About The National Registry

-The purpose of the National registry of Emergency Medical Technicians, as the EMS certification organization, we ensure that all EMS clinicians have the knowledge and skills required for competent practice.
+The purpose of the National Registry of Emergency Medical Technicians, as the EMS certification organization, we ensure that all EMS clinicians have the knowledge and skills required for competent practice.

 The National Registry: